Resources For Writers, Editors, and TTRPG Creators

 Photo by Ed Robertson from Unsplash.

 If you can, support your local bookstore!
-An indie bookstore, a Barnes & Noble, Books-a-Million or other applicable stores.
+An indie bookstore, a Barnes & Noble, Books-a-Million, game store, or secondhand store.
 I have an affiliate link at Bookshop.org, I earn a small commission if you decide to purchase any books from my storefront.
 I do highly recommend ordering books from Bookshop.org even if you do not purchase from my storefront as it supports local bookstores and you can select which bookstore you want to order from (there is even a map to find local stores).

 Books and Toolkits